-1. Vanilla Workflow: All checkouts and check-ins require admins’ approval
+1. All checkouts and check-ins require Admin approval

-- Check-in: Staff users cannot check in assets themselves, they would need to request the check ins.
-An admin then approves the check ins.
+- Check-in: Staff users cannot check in assets themselves – they would need to request check-ins.
+An Admin will then approve these check-in requests.

-Note: Admins can always stay on top of checkout reservations from the Dashboard (calendar) and check-in requests, using the ‘Check-in Pending’ filter on the asset listing page.
+Note: Admins can always stay on top of checkout reservations from the Dashboard (calendar) and check-in requests by utilizing the ‘Check-in Pending’ filter on the Item Listing page.

-2. Pre-approved checkouts workflow: Admin(s) can pre-approve future reservations
+2. Pre-approved checkouts: Admin(s) can pre-approve future reservations

-3. Staff users can only check-in/out specific assets by themselves; but still need an admin’s approval for the remaining assets
+3. Staff users can only check-in/out specific assets by themselves but need admin approval for the remaining assets

-– Enabled: This will restrict the staff users to undertake actions on specific assets/packages only (overriding the Company level setting).
-Say you want the staff users to be able to self checkout older model iPads.
+- Enable: This will restrict Staff users to undertake actions on specific assets/packages only (overriding the company-level setting).
+For example, you might want Staff users to be able to self-checkout older model iPads.

-– Disabled: You will be able to authorize access to staff users to take actions on specific assets/packages when general arbitration is enabled (overriding the Company level setting).
-Say, you don’t want to limit access to latest iPads for your staff users.
+- Disable: You will be able to authorize access to staff users to take actions on specific assets/packages when general arbitration is enabled (overriding the Company level setting).
+For example, you don’t want to limit Staff user access to the latest iPads.

-4. Some staff users require admins’ approval while other don’t
+4. Some Staff users require Admin approval while others don’t

-In multi-team organizations, an admin’s intervention might be required for check-in/out to certain users (or class of users) whereas for others it’s not.
-For example, you may want only the company interns to go through admins’ approval while check-ins/outs but not the full time employees.
+In multi-team organizations, an administrator’s intervention might be required for check-in/out to certain users (or class of users) whereas for others, it’s not.
+For example, you might want company interns to require Admin approval for check-ins/out but not the full-time employees.

 a) Have the company level arbitration disabledNote: The company arbitration will be ‘disabled’ but the user-listing arbitration needs to be enabled.

 b) Have the following Visibility Settings enabled/checked from Company Settings –> Policy.
-Visibility settings determine what staff users get to see.c) Now from Members -> User Listings –> Default User listing –> Add or Remove Users, remove all the users who don’t need to be arbitrated.
-As per our example given above, everyone who is not an intern will be removed.
+Visibility settings determine what staff users get to see.c) Now from More –> User Listings –> Default User listing –> Add or Remove Users, remove all the users who don’t need to be arbitrated.
+As per the example above, everyone who isn’t an intern will be removed.

-d) Now everyone added in the Default User Listing will require an admin approval to check out items.
-But those who aren’t in the Default User Listing can check-in/out items by themselves.
+d) Now, everyone added in the Default User Listing will require admin approval to check out items.
+Those who aren’t in the Default User Listing can check-in/out items by themselves.

 5. Staff users can only check out assets by scanning them

-In this workflow, the users can only see (and take actions on) items that are checked out to them.
+In this workflow, the users can only see (and take actions on) items that have been checked out to them.
 However, they can pull up limited details of other items by scanning the QR Codes.
-In this limited view, users will see an option to checkout items.
-In essence, you have forced the staff users to scan an item before checking it out.
+In this limited view, users will see an option to check out items.
+In essence, you have forced Staff users to scan an item before checking it out.
 Here are the steps to enable these settings: